mohammedafsalofficial/DBank/README.md

 ## Introduction

-Welcome to the ICP Blockchain Compound Interest Toy Project!
+Welcome to the ICP Blockchain Compound Interest Project!
 This project is a simple educational demonstration of compound interest using the Internet Computer Protocol (ICP) blockchain.

 ### Features